ekoindia/openapi-spec/markdown/README.md

 ```

-## 3. DMT Transaction APIs
+## 3. PPI Transaction APIs

 ### 3.1 Send Transaction OTP API
 The system will generate a One-Time Password (OTP) and deliver it to the sender's registered mobile number as part of a security or verification process.
+This is required before every transaction.

 #### Details
 - **Method:** POST